gabrielevaiciunaite/GameZone_report/README.md

 </table>

 <p>
-North America is the dominant region, contributing roughly <strong>52% of total GMV</strong>.
-Regional AOV remains relatively stable across major markets, which suggests that the key difference between regions is not basket value, but overall scale of demand.
+<li>North America is the dominant region, contributing roughly <strong>52% of total GMV</strong>.
+Regional AOV remains relatively stable across major markets, which suggests that the key difference between regions is not basket value, but overall scale of demand.</li>
 </p>

 <h2 align="center">Cross-Functional Insights</h2>